 Near the dene’s mouth the coast road and Crimdon Railway viaduct cross the dene and then further up the valley, near Middlethorpe Farm was another railway (from Hartlepool to Thornley) that crossed the dene, but is now dismantled.

-Close to here two branches of the dene meet in a v-shape between which is situated a farm called Nesbitt Hall on a site first named in the 1380s and named from ‘nose-bite’ meaning the nose-shaped parcel of land.
+Close to here two branches of the dene meet in a v-shape between which is situated near a farm called Nesbitt Hall on a site first named in the 1380s.
+It is named from ‘nose-bite’ meaning the nose-shaped parcel of land.
 To the west towards the A19 and Hutton Henry (see Trimdon) is Hulam Farm – a site first mentioned around 1040 and named from being in a hollow or depression of land.

 Thorpe Bulmer and Sheraton

 The dene on the south side of Nesbitt’s nose-bite land is formed by the Bellows Burn and is called Thorpe Bulmer Dene.
 It is named from the nearby Thorpe Bulmer farm and forms the continuation of the Durham-Hartlepool border.
 Thorpe Bulmer combines the Viking word Thorpe with the name of the Bulmer family who owned land here from early times up until the sixteenth century.

 Thorpe Bulmer was originally just called Thorpe but became Nesebite Thorpe by the 1240s and then ‘Thorpebulmer’ sometime before 1312.
 The delightfully named Short Cake Hill is close by to the east.